AndreiChertkov/teneva_bm/workflow.md

 4. Add a description of the new benchmark to section `Available benchmarks`  of file `README.md`

 5. Update the package version

+> Please use prefixes for all class instance variables entered in the benchmark so that there is no name conflict with the base class Bm, e.g., `opt_` (in `set_opts` methods) and `bm_` (for other custom variables)

+## How to update the base class Bm

+Modifying this class may break the functionality of all benchmarks, so please do so with care!

 ## How to update the package version